-California State University, Northridge is a vibrant, diverse university community of more than 38,000 students, 2,500 international students and 4,000 faculty and staff, located on a 356-acre campus in the heart of Los Angeles’ San Fernando Valley.
+Welcome to California State University, Northridge (CSUN)!
+Are you ready to pursue your dreams living and studying in Southern California?
+Then you have come to the right place.
+CSUN is a vibrant, diverse university community of more than 38,000 students and 4,000 faculty and staff, located on a 356-acre campus in the heart of Los Angeles’ San Fernando Valley.
 As you explore the university’s website, you will find ample evidence of CSUN’s commitment to the educational and professional goals of students and the community.

-CSUN is home to students from more than 100 countries.
+CSUN is home to 2,500 international students from more than 100 countries.
 Approximately seven percent of the total student enrollment is made up of an international population, with the largest groups hailing from China, Saudi Arabia, India, Kuwait, Japan and Korea.
+We take pride in our open-minded, diverse and welcoming campus community.
+As an international student at CSUN, you will be able to become part of a unique campus community and participate in numerous student activities.
+You are truly welcome on campus, no matter your background.

 - Conditional admission to CSUN programs prior to meeting the university’s English-language proficiency admission requirements